fastfetch-cli/fastfetch/README.md

 * [AUR](https://aur.archlinux.org/packages/fastfetch-git/): Packaged by me.
 Will install the fastfetch binary, bash completion and the presets.
 Git version
 * [Manjaro Repositories](https://gitlab.manjaro.org/packages/community/fastfetch): Packaged by a manjaro maintainer.
 Usually a bit outdated.
 * [Gentoo (Guru)](https://github.com/gentoo/guru/tree/master/app-misc/fastfetch): Packed by some other guy.
 May be out of date some times.
-* DEB: You need to build deb packages yourself.
-Run [`packaging/deb/create-deb-pkg.sh`](packaging/deb/create-deb-pkg.sh) for that.
+* DEB: Run [`packaging/deb/create.sh`](packaging/deb/create.sh) from the root directory.
+You can give a custom build directory as an argument.
 * Manually:
     * Build: Follow the [build instructions](#building).
     * Install: `sudo cmake --install build --prefix /usr/local`